 - In a large skillet, saute mushrooms and shallots in oil until tender.
 Add the squash, red pepper and fennel; saute 5 minutes longer.
 Add 1/4 cup broth.
 Cover and cook over medium-low heat until vegetables are tender, about 15 minutes.

 - Sprinkle flour over vegetables; cook and stir for 1 minute.
 Gradually add milk and remaining broth.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
-Stir in the turkey, sherry and seasonings.
+Stir in the turkey, sherry and seasonings; heat through.
 Transfer to a 2-qt. baking dish coated with cooking spray.

 - Stack all 10 phyllo sheets.
 Roll up, starting with a long side; cut into 1/2-in. strips.
 Place strips in a large bowl and toss to separate; spritz with butter-flavored spray.
 Arrange over turkey mixture; spritz again.
 Bake, uncovered, at 425° for 10-15 minutes or until golden brown.